 Where do calories in food come from?

+Alcohol also provides energy, containing about 7 kcal per gram.
 This system is still widely used because it is practical and broadly useful.
 But it is an estimate, not a perfect reflection of what every body absorbs from every food.
 Researchers have shown that food structure and processing can change how much metabolizable energy is actually available.

 How does your body use calories?

 Your total daily energy use has a few main parts.
 The largest part is the energy your body uses to stay alive at rest.
 This covers basic functions such as breathing, circulation, temperature control, and cell repair.
 Another part comes from physical activity.

 A smaller part comes from digesting and processing food.
 That last part is called the thermic effect of food.
 The thermic effect is one reason calories are not the whole story.
-Protein usually takes more energy to digest and process than fat or carbohydrate.
-Reviews in peer-reviewed nutrition journals have repeatedly shown this pattern.
-So two meals with the same calorie total may not have exactly the same net effect on hunger, fullness, or energy use.
+Protein takes more energy to digest and process than fat or carbohydrate.
+Reviews in peer-reviewed nutrition journals, such as those indexed on PubMed, demonstrate this pattern.
+So two meals with the same calorie total do not have the same net effect on hunger, fullness, or energy use.

 Calories matter because body weight responds to energy balance over time.
 The details of the food still matter for fullness, absorption, and how easy a diet is to maintain.